We give the Ordnance Survey’s OS Maps system a try, and are really impressed. View our guide to using OS Maps.

 Finding Routes

-When you create a route, you can optionally make it public for other people to find, so there’s quite a lot of walking routes available.
-(I’ll be putting a few of our walking routes on OS Maps.
+When you create a route, you can optionally make it public for other people to find, so there are quite a lot of walking routes available.
+(I'll put some of our walking routes on OS Maps.
 Click here to view the Ragleth route shown above.).

 With the Premium plan, there are published routes from the AA, Trail Magazine and other organisations.